yandorazhang/yandorazhang.github.io/_pages/about.md

-I am currently an  Assistant Professor at [Department of Statistics & Actuarial Science](https://saasweb.hku.hk/),  [The University of Hong Kong](https://www.hku.hk/).
+I am currently an  Assistant Professor at [Department of Statistics & Actuarial Science](https://saasweb.hku.hk/), [School of Computing and Data Science](https://www.cds.hku.hk/),  [The University of Hong Kong](https://www.hku.hk/).
 <!--
 and
  [Centre for PanorOmic Sciences](https://cpos.hku.hk/).